ibraheemdev/ibraheemca/content/posts/2020-11-04-the-strictest-rust-workflow.md

 socialImage: /media/profile.png
 draft: true
 date: 2020-11-04T16:43:51.892Z
-description: How to get the compiler to yell at you even more
+description: Make your code more idiomatic with `clippy`, safer with `miri`, and consistent with `rustfmt`.
+AKA how to get the compiler to yell at you even more
 mainTag: Rust
 tags:
   - Rust
 ---
 The Rust compiler is known to be annoying.
 Sometimes, even trying to do the simplest thing will result in a compile time error.
-In this article, I'm going to try to make the compiler as annoying as possible :)
+However, this is for good reason.
+Rust's borrow checker guarantees memory and thread-safety — enabling you to eliminate many classes of bugs at compile-time.
+In this article, I am going to try to create the strictest (most annoying) Rust workflow, making your code more idiomatic with `clippy`, safer with `miri`, and consistent with `rustfmt`.

 ### Clippy: